mnestix/mnestix-browser/README.md

 Mnestix AAS Browser is also **optimized for mobile view** to have a **great user experience** on mobile phones.

 Mnestix can **visualize every submodel** even if it is not standardized by IDTA.
-There are some submodels **visualized in a extra user friendly manner**.
+There are some submodels **visualized in a user-friendly manner**.
 These are:

 -   Digital Nameplate
 -   Handover Documentation
 -   Carbon Footprint
 -   **and more!**

-Moreover dedicated visualizations for submodels can be added as a further feature.
+Moreover, dedicated visualizations for submodels can be added as a further feature.

 ## Use Mnestix